panosoft/slate-replicator/README.md

 > An array of one or more objects containing parameters identical to `eventSource` parameters.
 These parameters are used to connect to `replicationDestination` databases which must contain a table called `events`.
 The `replicationDestination` databases are where the events from the `eventSource` database `events` table are copied.

 # Database Schema
-All databases used in the replication process must have an `events` table that have the same schema.
+All databases used in the replication process must have an `events` table that has the same schema.

 The `eventSource` database has more functionality than the `replicationDestination` databases.